 There is a continuum of identical households and a continuum of identical firms.
-Firms rent capital, hire labor, and produce consumption goods; households consume goods, and supply labor and capital.
+Firms rent capital, hire labor, select their utilization rate for capital, and produce consumption goods; households consume goods, and supply labor and capital.
 There are three competitive markets - consumption goods, capital, and labor - and prices are written with consumption as the numeraire.